acidbubbles/vam-devtools/README.md

 ## Scripts

+- [CameraNearClipPlane](CameraNearClipPlane.cs) - Changes the camera clip plane, to see through walls for example
 - [ForceEditMode](ForceEditMode.cs) - Automatically switches to edit mode when loading a scene
-- [ForwardUnityLogsToSceneLogs](ForwardUnityLogsToSceneLogs.cs) - Lets you know when something is wrong
+- [ForwardUnityLogsToSceneLogs](ForwardUnityLogsToSceneLogs.cs) - Prints Unity logs to the VaM messages log
 - [TimeScaleController](TimeScaleController.cs) - Lets you control the time scale using scripts

 ## License